artur-borys/podman-builder/README.md

 I know that the built images have some high level vulnerabilities and I plan to fix them.
 At a first glance most of them look like issues with Node.js, which is unfortunately required by a lot of actions.

 The container itself runs as a `build` user by default.

-I've yet to master Github Actions in itself, so I'm not entirely sure how to create git tags and how to then use them for building images, so currently there are only two types of tags provided:

-- `latest-<flavor>` - the latest built version
-- `<git.sha>-<flavor>` - static image tag with the git commit SHA checksum, which can be used if you have to lock a specific version